wso2/docker-ei/CONTRIBUTING.md

 ### Posting Issues

-We encourage you to report any problems in the WSO2 product Docker and Docker Compose resources or their documentation by creating GitHub issues in the respective repositories.
+We encourage you to report any problems in the WSO2 product Docker resources or their documentation by creating GitHub issues in the respective repositories.
 The issues page on GitHub is for tracking bugs and feature requests.
 When posing a new issue, follow the guidelines below.

 * Check whether the issue has already been reported.